madmann91/bvh/README.md

     cmake .. -DCMAKE_BUILD_TYPE=<Debug|Release> -DENABLE_TESTING=ON
     cmake --build .

+## C API

+The library can be used via a small set of high-level C bindings.
+These bindings are not enabled by default, but can be built by configuring CMake with `-DBVH_BUILD_C_API=ON`.
+Additionally, if the intent is to use the library in a pure C environment which does not have the C++ standard library as a dependency, it might be a good idea to statically the C++ standard library.
+That can be done by adding the flag `-DBVH_STATIC_LINK_STDLIB_C_API=ON` to the CMake command line.

 ## Usage

 The library contains several examples that are kept up-to-date with the API: